StevenBlack/hosts/alternates/gambling-social/readme.md

 Then, submit a pull request.

-**WARNING**: this is less desireable than Option 1 because the ongoing curation falls on us and what you've just done is created more work for us.
+**WARNING**: this is less desirable than Option 1 because the ongoing curation falls on us and what you've just done is created more work for us.

 ### Option 3: create your own hosts list as a repo on Github